vercel/next.js/contributing/core/testing.md

 ## Running tests

-We recommend running the tests in headless mode (with the browser windows hidden) and with a specific directory pattern (`--testPathPattern`) or test name (`-t`) which ensures only a small part of the test suite is run locally:
+We recommend running the tests in headless mode (with the browser windows hidden) and with a specific directory pattern and/or test name (`-t`) which ensures only a small part of the test suite is run locally:

 For example, running one test in the production test suite: